IrisDimensions/overworld/IrisRegionRidge.md

 ## type
 > The type this biome should override (land sea or shore)

+## as
+> What type this spot is (i.e. target SEA but as LAND) like an island.
+Default matches the target type

 ## chance
 > The chance this biome will be placed in a given spot